-- Testing key controls, including IT general and application controls over claim payments, case estimates and actuarial reconciliations. - Using data analytics to select a sample of claim payments and case estimates to check the accuracy of the claims information. - Challenging the appropriateness of the Company's actuarial methods and key assumptions for the classes of business that were deemed to have higher claims estimations risks, including separate consideration of claims relating to the Canterbury earthquakes.
+- Testing key controls over claim payments and case estimates, including IT general and application controls. - Select a sample of case estimates and claim payments to check the accuracy of the claims information, including through the use of data analytics. - Challenging the appropriateness of the Company's actuarial methods and key assumptions for the classes of business that were deemed to have higher claims estimations risks, including separate consideration of claims relating to the Canterbury earthquakes, and the impacts of COVID-19 on the methods and key assumptions.